zotero/zoterobib/src/html/faq.md

 If you're using a word processor, you can simply click <i>Copy to Clipboard</i> and paste the formatted bibliography into your document.

 With certain combinations of citation styles and word processors (e.g., LibreOffice), some of the formatting may become mangled when you export via the clipboard.
-In those cases, select <i>Download RTF</i> from the Export drop-down to download a formatted document that you can open in your word processor.
+In those cases, select <i>Download RTF document</i> from the Export drop-down to download a formatted document that you can open in your word processor.

 If you're adding your bibliography to a webpage, you can use <i>Copy HTML</i> to copy HTML markup that you can embed in the page.